Legal Aid Attorneys

 We are an IOLTA-funded support center.
 We are here for you when your low-income clients mention any child care issues, no matter how big or small.
 We offer a wide range of services to keep you informed of constantly-changing child care laws, regulations, and policies.
 Our familiarity with front-line legal work allows us to tailor our services to help you serve your community.

 Our 2019 Legal Guide to Child Care Subsidies in California will help you determine whether your client qualifies for subsidized child care, and how to help them keep it.
 We also have legal memos that explain and analyze various areas of law that affect child care.

-Check out our new resource, Affordable Child Care Programs for Low-Income Families in California, for legal aid attorneys, like you, and your clients.
+Check out our new Quick Guide to Affordable Child Care in California 2019 for legal aid attorneys, like you, and your clients.
 This general overview of eligibility rules and tips on applying for subsidized child care helps families get affordable child care so they can get ahead and stay ahead.

 We are here to help you help your clients KEEP their child care subsidies.

 Please contact Child Care Law Center if your clients express concern about having received a Notice of Action (NOA) regarding their child care subsidy.
 We can also help with Technical Assistance, Co-Counseling during the administrative appeal, and/or Trainings regarding the hearings and appeals process.

 Technical Assistance and Support